 In addition to delegating the decision of which wells to plug to contractors, WVDEP is also requiring contractors to report on impacts to surface water and air.
 If a well is leaking methane, the contractor must measure the methane leakage, report it to WVDEP, and perform a post-plugging analysis to determine the amount of methane emissions reduced.
 Moreover, WVDEP is requiring contractors to hire third-party “compliance officers” to ensure plugging projects follow correct permitting and plugging procedures.

-So far, bids have been received on all six regional well packages, with Next LVL Energy—a subsidiary of Diversified Energy with an office in Jane Lew, WV—has the low bid on three regional well packages (Regions 1, 3 & 6) that include a total of 100 wells and a combined bid of $12.6 million or approximately $126,000 per well.
-WPS Environmental, which operates out of southern West Virginia, has the low contract bid on two regional well packages (Region 4 & 5) at $4.7 million for 40 wells, or $118,00 per well.
-Coastal Drilling East, out of Morgantown, WV, had the low bid of $2.4 million or $119,000 per well for the Region 2 well package.
-These low bidders are highly likely to be awarded the contracts, which totals $19.7 million (an average plugging cost of $123,000).
+So far, bids have been awarded on all eight regional well packages, with Next LVL Energy—a subsidiary of Diversified Energy with an office in Jane Lew, WV—winning three regional well packages (Regions 1, 3 & 6) that include a total of 100 wells and a combined bid of $12.6 million, or approximately $126,000 per well.
+Coastal Drilling East, out of Morgantown, WV, won two contracts (Region 2 and 7) to plug a total of 37 wells at a per-well cost of $122,572.
+Meanwhile, WPS Environmental, which operates out of southern West Virginia, was awarded two regional well packages (Region 4 & 5) at $4.7 million for 40 wells, or $118,00 per well.
+Altogether, the cost per well averaged $123,620, or about $24 million for 194 wells.

 West Virginia, unlike some states, has indicated it does not plan to hire more than a few (if any) new inspectors (and perhaps one additional administrative staff) to oversee the state plugging program funded by federal dollars, which could total over $200 million over the next several years.